 Superior Energy Management ("SEM"), headquartered in Mississauga, Ontario, began operations in June of 2002.
-SEM provides natural gas retailing services under fixed-price, term contracts, predominantly to residential and to mid-sized commercial and industrial customers in Ontario.
-SEM also services the commercial and light industrial market in the Gaz Metropolitain franchise region in Quebec.
+SEM started providing natural gas retailing services under fixed-price, term contracts, predominantly to residential and to mid-sized commercial and industrial customers in Ontario.
+In Quebec, SEM has been servicing the commercial and light industrial market in the Gaz Metropolitain franchise region.
+In May of 2007, SEM initiated selling fixed-price natural gas retail contracts in the newly opened British Columbia market.
+In August of 2007, SEM also initiated selling fixed-price electricity contracts in Ontario.